-AI in customer service – use cases, benefits and realistic limitations
+AI in customer service – areas of application, advantages and practical examples

 Quick overview (TL;DR)